-π Welcome to November 7th issue of Xvc Devlog.
-In the previous devlog we began to implement Git integration.
-How does it going Mr Tortoise?
+π Welcome to the November 7th issue of Xvc Devlog.
+In the previous devlog, we began to implement Git integration.
+How is it going, Mr. Tortoise?

-π’ It looks we donβt have much architectural problems.
+π’ It looks like we donβt have many architectural problems.

 π Youβre forgetting how Exec::cmd works, though.
-You have that kind of problems.
+You have those kinds of problems.

 π’ Yeah, Iβm figuring that out.
-Exec::shell requires a string to run on the shell, Exec::cmd just needs a command name.
+Exec::shell requires a string to run on the shell, while Exec::cmd just needs a command name.
 You have to supply args with another function.
-Iβm writing to handle a closure now to handle this.
+Iβm writing a closure now to handle this.

-π’ It began to work but revealed a much bigger problem. .xvc/ is not added to .gitignore in xvc init.
+π’ It started working, but it revealed a much bigger problem: .xvc/ is not added to .gitignore in xvc init.

 π Wow, thatβs a showstopper.